kvandana451/kvandana451-crud-app/crud-app/README.md

 # CrudApp

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.
+This project was implemented using Angular v16, but developed using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.<br>
+The project focuses to implement CRUD Application.

 ## Development server